PolyDevil/no-js-multi-step-form/README.md

  - [`:has()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:has) allows us to conditionall apply styles

 The combination of those features allowed us to build multi-step form that works without js.
+You can aslo build pure css carousel using the same technique.

 ## Demo